adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.com/assets/img/formation_flying.png" />
 </figure>

 With a team of 12, designed a multi-quadrotor demonstrator to simulate a multi-satellite space mission by ESA for the ESA ESTEC Open Day 2018.
-As software architect and lead designer, implemented the multi-camera positioning system to localize the drones in 6dof for accurate trajectory following and control. !links!
+As software architect and lead designer, implemented the multi-camera positioning system to localize the drones in 6dof for accurate trajectory following and control. [[1]](https://www.tue.nl/en/research/aiming-at-the-sun-with-flying-drones/) [[2]](https://www.4tu.nl/sai/en/valorisation/PDEng%20trainees%20working%20on%20new%20ESA%20space%20missions/) [[3]](https://www.hannovermesse.de/product/pdeng-demonstrator-with-drones/229789/K988717)

 ## Autonomous Drone Referee
 #### 2018 | Tech United, Eindhoven University of Technology